-I don’t know exactly how many big Healeys Dad restored in his lifetime - enough that I stopped counting.
+I don’t know exactly how many big Healeys Dad restored in his lifetime - at least one or several of every Big Healey marque (except 100S) - enough that I stopped counting.
 I do know the garage was always full and a typical restoration would take 2-3yrs.

-Dads passion for originality and accuracy in his restorations inspired me from a very young age.
+Dads passion for accuracy and originality in his modeling and his restorations inspired me from a very young age.
 As a kid I was always keen to earn my keep through cleaning and painting parts and generally helping out around the shop.

 When I was 13, I actually bought my first project car with my life savings: a 1965 MGB -